exusc/datahub/README.md

-Version 1.0.7.3 of Prototype for Concept Discussions
+Version 1.0.7.5 of Prototype for Concept Discussions

 Supports base functionality for
 - Standard administration of DATA-Hub objects
 - Self service with restriction to owned objects
+- db actions logged but not executed
 - Initial health checks implemented

 Open Tasks
 - connection to secure connect
-- implementation of actions within data container (add area with existing scopes, add scope, ...)

 Next Stories
-- Improve container actions (only logging)
+- Execution of container actions in db and filestorage
-- Test first action to data container (add area)
 - Implement health check for tables
 - Usage of *-functionality with scopes
 - Scops with from to for Schutzstufen